swiftwarkite2/Verilog-Clock/README.md

 # Verilog-Clock
+The entire project directory has been copied in this repository all of my code files are located here: project_7\project_7.srcs\sources_1\new

 Basys 3 12 hour clock, uses switches to set time.
 In order to use this code a user needs to do the following.
 1 Install Vivado